 - Intricacy: Simple and less intricate objects are easier to collect, manage, and tally.
 Hence, they are generally not categorized as master data.

-- Value: Highly valuable data items are more probable to be considered as master data.
+- Value: Precious data items are more likely to be considered master data.

 - Reuse: If any data is reused several times in multiple systems, it should be managed as master data.